Divajain/userdocs/docs/paypage.md

 let form = new PaymentFormDisplay(
     {
-        customerRef: 9797 //Replace with your customer reference }
+        customerRef: 9797 //Replace with your customer reference
+        environment: "test" //"test", "live"
+    }
 );
 ```

-As per the comment, the customer reference `9797` is an example and will need to be changed to your unique reference (obtained when you sign up for an Asperato account.)
+As per the comment, the customer reference `9797` is an example and will need to be changed to your Asperato customer ID (obtained when you connect your Saleforce Org to Asperato.)

+Also, as per the comment, the environment name is available in the payment page URL.
+For example, if the URL on  a payment record is "https://test.protectedpayments.net/PMWeb1?pmRef=121&pid=a031n00000XGkm5" then "test" is the environment name.

  - The following code will need to be called to show the form (such as in the `onclick` attribute of a button):